stelzinga/MF/Management_Framework-Appendix.md

 When making a Budget, the term *Projection* is often used.
 A Projection is an estimate or forecast of a future situation based on a present trend.

-There are several Projections m for the next Period:
+There are several Projections for the next Period:
 - Quantifiable measure of Run Services
 - Quantifiable measure of Run Revenues

-@@@
-- Determination of dependency between Services and Assets, Suppliers and Staff
-@@@

 #### Operating Budget Quick and Dirty
 In established businesses where there is little change (be that growth or decline), a safe bet for a big part of the Budget is to assume that next period is closely related to the previous period.
 More specifically: